|Amanda Combs has volunteered with |

 Amanda Combs: She Loves to Give!

 The program is a new partnership with Second Harvest Food Bank, pioneered by our Outreach Coordinator Rhonda Hensley.
-The partnership aims to overcome the transportation barrier that often prevents those in need of food assistance from accessing what's available in the community.
+The partnership aims to overcome the transportation barrier that often prevents those in need of food assistance from accessing resources available in the community.

 What Amanda Combs lacks in stature, she makes up for in heart.
-The first thing people usually notice about this 40-ish-year-old dynamo is her smile.
+The first thing people usually notice about this pint-sized, 40-ish-year-old dynamo is her smile.
 What they usually remember after they part is her hearty hug.

-“She lived in public housing,” says Rhonda.
+“She lived in public housing,” says Hensley.
 “Her kids were very small then.
 She would stop me every week.
 They looked forward to that every week, rain or shine or whatever.
 I watched her kids grow as we went along.”

-“I finally asked her to help us with the parade one year,” says Rhonda.
+“I finally asked her to help us with the parade one year,” says Hensley.
 “She helped us from morning until night time and she's been helping out ever since then.
 When we started doing this produce distribution, she was there from day one.”

-Amanda says she loves volunteering.
+Combs says she loves volunteering.

 “Rural Resources is my family,” she says, adding, “I just think it's important that we keep doing (the food distribution) as long as we can, because it helps.
 People are happy to get that food.
 That might be the only thing they get that day.”